sebw/blog.wains.be/content/posts/2021/2021-10-03-obs-studio-virtual-camera-fedora.md

 The virtual camera allows you to inject pictures, logos, text, video streams (using VLC), etc. in your original webcam stream.

 When in Zoom, Google Meet, Webex or others, simply choose the virtual camera as your video input device, and your audience should whatever you added in OBS Studio.

+## Virtual camera configuration

+You can configure some settings for your new virtual camera with `v4l2loopback-ctl`.

 Have fun!